2 Control and Status Registers (CSRs)

 Tables 1.2–1.6 list the CSRs that have currently been allocated CSR addresses.
-The timers, counters, and floating-point CSRs are standard user-level CSRs, as well as the additional user trap registers added by the N extension.
+The timers, counters, and floating-point CSRs are standard unprivileged CSRs.
 The other registers are used by privileged code, as described in the following chapters.
 Note that not all registers are required on all implementations.

 2.3 CSR Field Specifications

 The following definitions and abbreviations are used in specifying the behavior of fields within the CSRs.